 Hard Night Guards

-Hard night guards are made from acrylic and are extremely rigid but durable.
+Hard night guards for teeth to treat Bruxism are made from acrylic and are extremely rigid but durable.
 They can be used for very severe cases of grinding, as well as TMJ.

 - Most durable

 - Usually offers the longest warranty

 - Difficult to get used to sleeping in

 - Need to be ordered directly through dentist since an accurate impression is needed for fit